 Do not change the IP Pool Starting/Ending Address.
 It normally starts with either 192.168.1.2 or 192.168.50.2.

-Click on VPN Status to see information about your VPN connection.
+Click on the VPN Status tab to see information about your VPN connection.

 You should now be connected to Mullvad.
-Easily verify your connection status by visiting our Connection check in a browser on a device that is connected to the router.
+Verify your connection status by visiting our Connection check in a browser on the computers/devices that are connected to the router.

 - Go to Administration -> System -> Enable JFFS custom scripts and configs